 The Associate Degree program in Funeral Service was developed in 1977.
 It offers balanced, comprehensive academic training for future funeral service practitioners, enabling them to meet the needs of a more demanding and better educated public.
-AAMI has been authorized by the New York State Board of Regents to award the degree of Associate in Occupational Studies (A.O.S.) and it is accredited by the American Board of Funeral Service Education.

-Funeral Service Education is not a static field.
+AAMI has been authorized by the New York State Board of Regents to award the Associate Degree in Occupational Studies (A.O.S.).
+The Funeral Service degree program and American Academy McAllister Institute of Funeral Service are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+Web: www.abfse.org Funeral Service Education is not a static field.
 The past decade has witnessed the following: an increase in general education requirements; a minimum of an Associate Degree for licensure; and a broadening in the scope and content of the specialized education and training provided by the funeral service colleges.
 Careful planning by the faculty provides a sound basic foundation for each course and integrates the various subjects into a unified program.